-Staff members who fail to adhere to this policy may be in breach of their terms of employment.
+Staff members who fail to adhere to this policy may be in breach of their terms of employment, contract or terms of engagement.

 When the term students is used in this policy, it refers to all students enrolled at Meriden regardless of age.